Itvisors/mendix-NativeTileContainer/README.md

 - Specify default and maximum tile width
 - Widget adjust tiles to fill available width where possible
 - Tiles will always be the same width
+- Specify fixed list of tile items or use a datasource
 - Optionally center the tile set if smaller than available space.

 ## Limitations
 - Widget is intended for content that can be sized equally across the page.
+- When a datasource is used, all items are rendered.
+No optimization for large lists.

 ## Installation
 Place the widget on the page.
 Create as many containers as required.
 Use the visibility expression to conditionally hide tiles to prevent creating gaps in the tile set.